HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-1/How-to-prove-π-is-an-irrational-number.md

 ## Try to prove it yourself!

 > This question is designed to split the original long proof into small and approachable questions.
 Just take it as a longer STEP question.
-Through proofing by your own hands, you can better appreciate the beauty of mathematics.
+Through proving by your own hands, you can better appreciate the beauty of mathematics.
 You can check your answer by reading the explained proof below, or you can just skip it if you want.
 But I still strongly recommend you to have a go by yourself!😀

 Assume that $\pi=\frac{p}{q}$ where $p$ and $q$ are integers with no common factors.